-Migraine isn’t just a headache.
+A migraine isn’t just a headache.
 It’s a neurological condition that can become disabling.
-The impact on quality of life is clear.
-In some cases, migraine makes it difficult, if not impossible, to function on the job.
+In some cases, migraine attacks make it difficult, if not impossible, to function on the job.

-According to the Migraine Research Foundation, about 90 percent of people with migraine are unable to function normally during a migraine attack.
-It’s a condition that affects as many as 39 million people in the United States, the foundation estimates.
+It’s a condition affecting as many as 37 million people in the United States, the foundation estimates.
 About 4 million have chronic migraine, with 15 or more migraine days a month.

-If you can’t work because of migraine, you might qualify for disability benefits.
+If you can’t work because of migraine attacks, you might qualify for disability benefits.
 Let’s look at migraine disability benefits and what you need to know before you apply.

 In the United States, you may have the option of short- or long-term disability.

 If you or your employer has been paying into a short-term disability policy, you may qualify for benefits.
 Check your policy or speak with your human resources manager to learn more.

 With short-term disability, benefits may only last a few months.

 If you have a long-term disability policy on your own or through work, check the policy details to find out what to do next.

 If you don’t have a policy of your own or through your employer, you can apply through the Social Security Administration (SSA).